csaunders/Shopify4J/README.md

 # Shopify4J - Caffeinated Shopify Bindings #

+**This project is no longer actively maintained.
+Feel free to use it, but any issues that may arise will most likely not be fixed**

 Shopify4J is an Android-compatible library allows developers to programatically access the Admin section of Shopify stores.

 The API is implemented as JSON over HTTP using the CRest library.